Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Hokies have been underdogs by 4.5 points or more two times this year and covered the spread once.

-- Virginia Tech's games this year have hit the over on two of seven set point totals (28.6%).
+- Virginia Tech's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Virginia Tech is 1-2 against the spread and 1-2 overall when the team records more than 28.9 points.
+- When Virginia Tech scores more than 28.9 points, it is 1-2 against the spread and 1-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.